A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

-Of the Americans who said they had made New Year’s resolutions in 2019, 44% reported they were still “going strong” with their goals or had already achieved them.
+Of the Americans who said they had made New Year’s resolutions, 44% reported they were still “going strong” with their goals or had already achieved them.

 Here are a few more resources to help you reach your goals for the new year in the long run.